thinkshout/behat-wordpress-extension/docs/installation.md

 1. Check that all of the [requirements](requirements.html) are met.
 These instructions assume that Composer has been downloaded into your project folder.

-1. Tell [Composer](https://getcomposer.org/) to install the WordPress Extension for Behat.
+1. Tell [Composer](https://getcomposer.org/) to install WordHat.
 To do this conveniently, run:

   ```Shell
   php composer.phar require paulgibbs/behat-wordpress-extension="^0.1"